firebase/firebase-js-sdk/README.md

 _NOTE: You can use a tool like [`NVM`](https://github.com/creationix/nvm) or [`N`](https://github.com/tj/n) to install and manage multiple node versions_

+#### Cordova

+If you are using the Firebase JS SDK with Cordova and build to Android as a target, you must use cordova-android@9.1.0 or older, due to a compatibility issue with cordova-plugin-browsertabs.

 #### Yarn

 In addition to Node.js we use `yarn` to facilitate multi package development.